Sooke Community App -- Project Plan

 Section titled “Guard Rails”These are hard constraints for development.
 Do not deviate from these without explicit discussion and a new ADR.

-- Do not scaffold anything not listed in the current phase.
+- Do not scaffold anything not listed in the current milestone.

-- Complete the current phase before starting the next.
+- Complete the current milestone before starting the next.

-- Every sub-task must include tests before it is considered complete.
+- Every issue must include tests before it is considered complete.

 - Go tests use the table-driven pattern.